Conor McGlynn

-Conor McGlynn (born November 20, 1998) is an American professional soccer player who plays as a midfielder for USL Championship club Hartford Athletic.
+Conor McGlynn (born November 20, 1998) is an American professional soccer player who plays as a midfielder for USL League One side Westchester SC.

 Career

 Youth, college and amateur

-McGlynn played one season with the New York-based BW Gottschee Academy in 2015–16.
+McGlynn played for the New York-based BW Gottschee Academy from 2012 to 2016.

 McGlynn spent all four years of his college soccer career at Siena College between 2016 and 2019, where he made 75 appearances, scored 7 goals and tallied 16 assists.

 While at college, McGlynn also played soccer with USL League Two side FA Euro New York for three seasons over 2017, 2018 and 2019.

 Professional

 On March 12, 2020, McGlynn joined USL Championship side Hartford Athletic ahead of their 2020 season.
 He made his professional debut on July 17, 2020, starting against New York Red Bulls II.
 He scored his first professional goal on October 5 against New York Red Bulls II and his goal was No. 5 on ESPNs SportsCenter highlights.
-On December 9, 2020 Hartford announced that McGlynn would return for the 2021 season.
-McGlynn was again featured on SportCenter when on June 5th he launched a ball over the New York Red Bull II goalkeepers head from deep inside his own half to put Hartford up 5–0 in the 59th minute.
+On December 9, 2020, Hartford announced that McGlynn would return for the 2021 season.
+McGlynn was again featured on SportCenter when on June 5 he launched a ball over the New York Red Bull II goalkeepers head from deep inside his own half to put Hartford up 5–0 in the 59th minute.

+On November 8, 2023, McGlynn was announced as the second-ever signing for Rhode Island FC ahead of their inaugural 2024 season.
+He was released by Rhode Island following the 2024 season.

+On December 23, 2024, it was announced McGlynn would join Westchester SC ahead of their debut season in the USL League One.